 - (1) Voyage expenses are all expenses unique to a particular voyage, including any bunker fuel expenses, port fees, cargo loading and unloading expenses, canal tolls, agency fees and commissions. - (2) Vessel operating expenses include crewing, repairs and maintenance, insurance, stores, lube oils, and communication expenses among others.
-In order to more closely align our presentation to that of many of our peers, the cost of ship management activities of \$5.6 million for year ended December 31, 2014 has been presented in vessel operating expenses.
+In order to more closely align our presentation to that of many of our peers, the cost of ship management activities of \$8.4 million, \$6.0 million, and \$5.6 million, for the years ended December 31, 2015, 2014 and 2013, respectively, have been presented in vessel operating expenses.
 Prior to 2013, we included these amounts in general and administrative expenses.
-All such costs incurred in comparative periods have been reclassified from general and administrative expenses to vessel operating expenses to conform to the presentation adopted in the current period.
-The amounts reclassified for the years ended December 31, 2013, 2012, 2011 and 2010 were \$5.6 million, \$7.0 million, \$8.5 million and \$7.4 million, respectively. - (3) Time-charter hire expense includes vessel operating lease expense incurred to charter-in vessels. - (4) Earnings (loss) per share is determined by dividing (a) net income (loss) after (deducting) adding the amount of net income (loss) attributable to the Dropdown Predecessor by (b) the weighted-average number of shares outstanding during the applicable period.
+All such costs incurred in comparative periods have been reclassified from general and administrative expenses to vessel operating expenses.
+The amounts reclassified for the years ended December 31, 2012 and 2011 were \$7.0 million and \$8.5 million, respectively. - (3) Time-charter hire expense includes vessel operating lease expense incurred to charter-in vessels. - (4) (Loss) earnings per share is determined by dividing (a) net (loss) income after (deducting) adding the amount of net (loss) income attributable to the Entities under Common Control by (b) the weighted-average number of shares outstanding during the applicable period.
 The calculation of weighted-average number of shares includes the total Class A and total Class B shares outstanding during the applicable period.
 The computation of diluted earnings per share assumes the exercise of all dilutive stock options and restricted stock units using the treasury stock method.
 The computation of diluted loss per share does not assume such exercises. - (5) Vessels and equipment consists of (a) vessels, at cost less accumulated depreciation, and (b) advances on any newbuildings. - (6) Total debt includes the current and long-term portion of debt, and amounts due to affiliates. - (7) Consistent with general practice in the shipping industry, we use "net revenues" (defined as revenues less voyage expenses) as a measure of equating revenues generated from voyage charters to revenues generated from time charters, which assists us in making operating decisions about the deployment of our vessels and their performance.
 Under time charters the charterer pays the voyage expenses, whereas under voyage charters the ship-owner pays these expenses.
 Some voyage expenses are fixed, and the remainder can be estimated.
 If we, as the ship owner, pay the voyage expenses, we typically pass the approximate amount of these expenses on to our customers by charging higher rates under the contract to them.
 As a result, although revenues from different types of contracts may vary, the net revenues are comparable across the different types of contracts.
 We principally use net revenues, a non-GAAP financial measure, because it provides more meaningful information to us than revenues, the most directly comparable GAAP financial measure.
 Net revenues are also widely used by investors and analysts in the shipping industry for comparing financial performance between companies and to industry averages.
 The following table reconciles net revenues with revenues:

-Years Ended December 31, 2010 2011 2012 2013 2014 Revenues \$235,053 \$203,749 \$185,930 \$162,410 \$226,475 Interest income from investment in term loans 5,297 11,323 11,499 7,677 9,118 Voyage expenses (5,301) (3,449) (4,618) (8,337) (9,984) Net revenues \$235,049 \$211,623 \$192,811 \$161,750 \$225,609
+Years Ended December 31, 2011 2012 2013 2014 2015 Revenues \$213,677 \$195,885 \$172,338 \$240,884 \$514,193 Interest income from investment in term loans 11,323 11,499 7,677 9,118 - Voyage expenses (3,449) (4,618) (8,337) (11,223) (19,816) Net revenues \$221,551 \$202,766 \$171,678 \$238,779 \$494,377